cyberhiker/compliance-docs/IR-Policy.md

 ### 4.7 Incident Response Plan
 * [Company Name] develops an incident response plan that:
   * Provides the organization with a roadmap for implementing its incident response capability;
   * Describes the structure and organization of the incident response capability;
   * Provides a high-level approach for how the incident response capability fits into the overall organization;
   * Meets the unique requirements of the organization, which relate to mission, size, structure, and functions;
   * Defines reportable incidents;
   * Provides metrics for measuring the incident response capability within the organization;
   * Defines the resources and management support needed to effectively maintain and mature an incident response capability
- * Reviewed and approved by the [Company Name] Infrastructure Manager and ISSM;
+  * Reviewed and approved by the [Company Name] Infrastructure Manager and ISSM
-* [Company Name] distributes copies of the incident response plan to all designated incident response POCs, [Company Name] managers and system owners
+* [Company Name] distributes copies of the incident response plan to all designated incident response POCs, [Company Name] managers and system owners.
-* [Company Name] reviews the incident response plan at least on an annual basis and update the incident response plan to address system/organizational changes or problems encountered during plan implementation, execution, or testing
+* [Company Name] reviews the incident response plan at least on an annual basis and update the incident response plan to address system/organizational changes or problems encountered during plan implementation, execution, or testing.
 * [Company Name] communicates incident response plan changes to all designated incident response POCs and [Company Name] managers and system owners.
-* [Company Name] protects the incident response plan from unauthorized disclosure and modification
+* [Company Name] protects the incident response plan from unauthorized disclosure and modification.

 ### 4.8 Information Spillage Response
 * [Company Name] responds to information spills by:
   * Identifying the specific  information involved in the information system contamination
   * Alerting designated incident response  personnel,  system owners , Information system security officers  and other POCs  of the information spill  using methods of communication not associated with the spill
   * Isolating the contaminated information system or system component
   * Eradicating the information from the contaminated information system or component
   * Identifying other information systems or system components that may have been subsequently contaminated